puppetlabs/puppetlabs-java/README.markdown

 Proxy server type (none|http|https|ftp). (passed to archive)

+##### `url`

+Pass an entire URL to download the installer from rather than building the complete URL from other parameters.
+This will allow the module to be used even if the URLs are changed by Oracle.
+If this parameter is used, matching `version_major` and `version_minor` parameters must also be passed to the class.

 ### Facts

 The java module includes a few facts to describe the version of Java installed on the system: